 Manage change wisely!

-Full-time, degree-seeking students are eligible for up to ten individual therapy sessions each year, as well as group therapy, and our crisis intervention and consultation services.
+Full-time, degree-seeking students are eligible for counseling services.
 All our services are free and confidential.
-We cannot accept payment for additional sessions.

 If you anticipate needing longer-term therapy …